krzysztofzuraw/blog/src/tils/2021-09-12-man-mac-preview.md

 ---
-title: Open man in Mac OS Preview
+title: How to open man in Mac OS Preview
 date: 2021-09-12
 ---